-This furnace may be used as a construction site heater ONLY if the following conditions are met:
+This furnace may be used as a construction site heater ONLY if all of the following conditions are met:

 - The vent system is permanently installed per these installation instructions. - A room thermostat is used to control the furnace.
-Fixed jumpers that provide continuous heating CANNOT be used. - Return air ducts are provided and sealed to the furnace. - A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained. - Air filters are installed in the system and maintained during construction, replaced as appropriate during construction, and upon completion of construction are replaced. - The input rate and temperature rise are set per the furnace rating plate. - 100% outside air is provided for combustion air requirements during construction.
-Temporary ducting can be used.
+Fixed jumpers that provide continuous heating CANNOT be used and can cause long term equipment damage.
+Bi-metal thermostats, or any thermostat affected by vibration must not be used during construction. - Return air ducts are provided and sealed to the furnace. - A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained. - Air filters are installed in the system and replaced daily during construction and upon completion of construction. - The input rate and temperature rise are set per the furnace rating plate. - 100% outside air must be used for combustion during construction.
+Temporary ducting may be used to supply outside air to the furnace for combustion - do not connect this duct directly to the furnace.
+Size this duct according to NFPA 54/ANSI Z223.1 section for Combustion and Ventilation Air